-CALFED Water Use Efficiency Grants
+Agricultural Water Use Efficiency Grants

-Purpose: These projects conserve and use water more efficiently in agricultural and urban settings.
+Purpose: These agricultural projects conserve and use water more efficiently and have on-farm benefits.

 - Type: Grant. - Total funding available: Please refer to the applicable NOFO. - Cost share: Please refer to the applicable NOFO. - Minimum award: Please refer to the applicable NOFO. - Maximum award: Please refer to the applicable NOFO.